league-of-legends-replay-extractor/pyLoL/docs/index.rst

 .. note::

-   This project is under active development.
+   This project is not reversing tool.
+For Extracting Dataset, we just use CV techs.
+   We use .ipynb files for running replay extracting.
+   So, before development, You must install jupyter notebook.

 Contents
 --------